PRECIOUS-Gold below $1,300, strong US data offsets Ukraine tensions

 * Q4 net profit 780 million rupees, total revenue 3.15 billion rupees

-* Gold holds on to overnight losses * Traders eyeing Fed meeting, jobs report for cues (Updates prices) By A. Ananthalakshmi SINGAPORE, April 29 Gold fell for a second straight session on Tuesday, struggling below $1,300 an ounce as strong U.S. data offset safe-haven bids from escalating tensions between Russia and the West.
-Investors are now eyeing this week's U.S. jobs report and a Federal Reserve policy meeting to gauge further the strength of the world's largest economy and the central bank's stance on tightening monetary policy.
-Spot gold fell 0.2 percent to $1,292.80 an ounce by 0640 GMT.
-Prices reached a 1-1/2 week high of $1,306.11 on Monday before ending down 0.6 percent on signs of a strengthening U.S. housing market.
-"All eyes will be on the Fed statement and its future course of action.
-The U.S. jobs report on Friday could be of more significance as markets are expecting the labour market to continue improving following a winter slowdown," Hong Kong's Wing Fung Financial Group said in a note.
-"Both data will have a significant adverse impact on gold.
-We expect the market to drop prior to the data releases," it said.
-A strong economy could mean safe-haven demand for gold would slow, and the Fed could quicken its path towards a tighter monetary policy.
-The U.S. central bank has already been slowing the pace of its bond purchases.
-In the latest sign that the economy is recovering well, data on Monday showed contracts to buy previously owned U.S. homes rose in March for the first time in nine months.
-Meanwhile, tensions between the West and Russia over Ukraine remained high after the United States imposed new sanctions on allies of Russian President Vladimir Putin, prompting Moscow to denounce "Cold War" tactics amid more violence in eastern Ukraine.
-The Ukraine situation has taken a backseat this week for gold as the focus is on the Fed meeting and other data releases, said one precious metals trader.
-In the physical markets, data showed China's gold purchases via main conduit Hong Kong fell to a four-month low in March as a weaker yuan and domestic prices below the global benchmark kept banks from importing.
-Shanghai prices have now recovered to a premium of about $1 an ounce but far below the $20 premiums seen earlier in the year, indicating demand still remains weak.
-An increase in physical demand across Asia could at least provide a floor for falling gold prices.
-PRICES AT 0640 GMT Metal Last Change Pct chg Spot gold 1292.8 -2.8 -0.22 Spot silver 19.45 -0.11 -0.56 Spot platinum 1410.2 -6.8 -0.48 Spot palladium 792.55 -5.65 -0.71 Comex gold 1293.1 -5.9 -0.45 Comex silver 19.485 -0.103 -0.53 Euro 1.3866 DXY 79.636 COMEX gold and silver contracts show the most active months (Reporting by A. Ananthalakshmi; Editing by Himani Sarkar, Ed Davies and Michael Perry)
+SINGAPORE, April 29 Gold traded below $1,300 an ounce on Tuesday, holding on to most of its losses from the previous session as strong U.S. data offset safe-haven bids from escalating tensions between Russia and the West.
+Investors are now eyeing this week's U.S. jobs report and a Federal Reserve policy meeting to further gauge the strength of the world's largest economy and the central bank's stance on tightening monetary policy.
+FUNDAMENTALS * Spot gold was steady at $1,296.11 an ounce by 0020 GMT.
+Prices reached a 1-1/2 week high of $1,306.11 on Monday before ending down 0.6 percent on signs of a strengthening U.S. housing market. * Contracts to buy previously owned U.S. homes rose in March for the first time in nine months, a sign the housing market could be stabilizing after suffering a setback from a rise in interest rates and a severe winter. * The United States imposed new sanctions on allies of Russian President Vladimir Putin on Monday, prompting Moscow to denounce "Cold War" tactics amid more violence in eastern Ukraine. * China's gold purchases via main conduit Hong Kong fell to a four-month low in March as a weaker yuan and domestic prices below the global benchmark kept banks from importing. * Failed merger talks between Barrick Gold Corp and Newmont Mining Corp descended into acrimony, with the two large gold miners publicly accusing each other of scuppering a deal favoured by many investors. * For the top stories on metals and other news, click , or MARKET NEWS * The euro traded at multi-week highs against the yen early on Tuesday and held firm against the dollar following a surprisingly strong performance overnight as expectations for additional stimulus from the European Central Bank waned.
+DATA/EVENTS (GMT) 0600 Germany GfK consumer sentiment May 1145 U.S. ICSC chain stores yy Weekly 1300 U.S. CaseShiller 20 MM SA Feb 1300 U.S. CaseShiller 20 MM NSA Feb PRICES AT 0020 GMT Metal Last Change Pct chg Spot gold 1296.11 0.51 0.04 Spot silver 19.59 0.03 0.15 Spot platinum 1416.7 -0.3 -0.03 Spot palladium 797.75 -0.45 -0.06 Comex gold 1296.5 -2.5 -0.19 Comex silver 19.585 -0.003 -0.02 Euro 1.3852 DXY 79.695 COMEX gold and silver contracts show the most active months (Reporting by A. Ananthalakshmi; Editing by Himani Sarkar)

 * Q4 net profit 780 million rupees, total revenue 3.15 billion rupees